Texas vs Miami (FL) Players to Watch - Elite Eight

 Texas' Last Game

-Texas was victorious in its previous game versus Xavier, 83-71, on Friday.
-Tyrese Hunter was its top scorer with 19 points.
+Texas won its previous game versus Xavier, 83-71, on Friday.
+Tyrese Hunter was its high scorer with 19 points.

 |Name